-Despite the structural constraints imposed by Washington, Russian inroads into Latin America have increased significantly in recent years.
-The nominal annual volume of exports of Russian military equipment to the region increased from US\$1.247 billion, in 2005, to US\$6.347 billion, in 2012.6 In light of these developments, the main goal of this article is to analyze the development of military cooperation between Russia and Latin American countries, with special attention to the Brazilian case.
+the region increased from US\$1.247 billion, in 2005, to US\$6.347 billion, in 2012.
+In light of these developments, the main goal of this article is to analyze the development of military cooperation between Russia and Latin American countries, with special attention to the Brazilian case.